GertsDev/burgerverse-frontend/architecture/mobileUI.md

 ### Component Structure

+- **Pages:**

+  - Located in `/src/pages/[feature]/index.tsx` (or similar).
+  - Serve as route entry points.
+  - Typically minimal, just import and render a component (container or UI), but may contain some logic for simple cases.

+- **Components (Container/Smart):**

+  - Located in `/src/components/[feature]/[feature].tsx` (or similar).
+  - Handle data fetching, state management, and business logic.
+  - Pass all necessary data and event handlers as props to UI components.
+  - Sometimes called “container” or “smart” components.

+- **UI/Presentational Components:**

+  - Located in `/src/components/ui/[feature]/[feature].tsx`.
+  - Focused solely on rendering the UI.
+  - Receive all data and handlers via props.
+  - Contain no business logic or data fetching.
+  - Highly reusable and easy to test.

+- **Feature-based folders:**

-- **Feature-based folders:** Each UI feature (e.g., burger-constructor, modal, order-card) is in its own directory under `src/components`.
+  - Each UI feature (e.g., burger-constructor, modal, order-card) is in its own directory under `src/components` and `src/pages` as appropriate.

-- **UI Directory:** The `ui/` folder contains presentational components that are siblings to their container components.
-Each UI component is focused solely on rendering and receives all data and event handlers via props.
-The corresponding container component (outside `ui/`) is responsible for data fetching, state management, and business logic, and passes the necessary props down to the UI component.
-This pattern ensures a clear separation of concerns: containers manage logic and data, while UI components handle display.
-This is not a strict atomic design system, but rather a container/presenter (smart/dumb) component pattern that supports maintainability and testability.
-- **Presentational Focus:** Most components are stateless and focused on rendering, with logic separated or minimal.
+- **Re-exports:**

-- **Re-exports:** Each folder typically has an `index.ts` for clean imports.
+  - Each folder typically has an `index.ts` for clean imports.

+- **Data & Props Flow:**

+  - The Page component renders a Component (container/smart), which manages logic and passes data/handlers to the UI component for rendering.

+- **Benefits:**
+  - This pattern ensures a clear separation of concerns, improves maintainability, testability, and reusability of UI components.

 ### CSS System